-OGD Platform India has been set up at http://data.gov.in to provide collated access to Resources (datasets/apps) under Catalogs, published by different government entities in open format.
+OGD Platform India has been set up at https://data.gov.in to provide collated access to Resources (datasets/apps) under Catalogs, published by different government entities in open format.
 It also provides a search & discovery mechanism for instant access to desired datasets.
 OGD Platform also has a rich mechanism for citizen engagement.
-Besides enabling citizens to express their need for specific resource (datasets or apps) or API, it also allows them to rate the quality of datasets, seek clarification or information from respective data controller.
+Besides enabling citizens to express their need for specific resource (datasets or apps) or API, it also allows them to rate the quality of datasets; seek clarification or information from respective Chief Data Officer (formerly known as Data Controller).